 But he transcended his own past to become a leading figure in drug rehabilitation and the re-integration of parolees into society.
 Through the force of his personality, visionary ideas and tenacious belief in the power of second chances, he was able to unfetter the chains that bound others.

-Lewis won a California Peace Prize in 1995 and the Positive Image Award in 1992 for his work with drug rehabilitation.
+Lewis won a California Peace Prize in 1995 and the Positive Image Award in 1992 for his work in drug rehabilitation.

 Lewis was killed at the age of 54 in a parking garage at Hillsdale Shopping Center after an argument with an as-yet-unknown assailant, according to police.